Zixuan-Qiao/Techno_Keyboard/README.md

 ## Introduction
 The design is mainly based on the features of phototransistors.
 When a phototransistor is covered from light, the current it generates will decrease significantly.
 The input from phototransistor is analog, but with a threshold, it can be turned into two states: covered and not covered.

 If a tone is associated with the covered state, a phototransistor can act like a key on a musical keyboard.
 Compared to keys and buttons, phototransistors provides more flexibility in control.
-It allows the users to control the keyboard contactlessly through gestures.
+It allows the users to control the keyboard **contactlessly through gestures**.

 To make music, more than one tone is needed.
 Thus, four phototransistors are included to produce 2^4 combinations for controlling **16 different tones**.
 The tones are converted into frequencies, which can be played by a piezo.